Anteproperispomenon/kwak-gui/docs/formatting.md

 In general, the best way to work with a mixture of English and Kwakwala is to use a spreadsheet program, such as Microsoft Excel or LibreOffice Calc.
+In the past, you would have to manually extract one column of Kwak'wala in exclusively one orthography, but now, you can use `kwak-gui-csv` to manage csv files directly.
+All you have to do is open a spreadsheet file, save it as a `.csv` file, and then open it with `kwak-gui-csv`.

+If `kwak-gui-csv` doesn't work, you can manually extract the data you want to convert from the `.csv` file, and then run it through `kwak-gui-file`.
 Generally, you'll have a file with one column for English, and one or more columns for Kwak'wala.
 You can strip out the English text (and, if applicable, Kwak'wala text in other orthographies), save as a `.csv` file, and then